k98kurz/reverse-entropy-clocks/readme.md

 The idea is that a message digest can form a lock that is opened by the preimage key.
 These can be chained by using digests as preimages for the next digest.
-This can be used to create a logical clock where the final digest becomes the lock state; each next preimage released is verified and added to the state; the time of the clock is the number of state items minus 1.
+This can be used to create a logical clock where the final digest becomes the clock state; each next preimage released is verified and added to the state; the time of the clock is the number of state items minus 1.
 Thus, as causally prior states are revealed, the timer increases; hence, it is a Reverse Entropy Clock (aka HashClock).